 Many people combine their visit with dining out at one of Woking’s many restaurants and bars.

 Award-winning canalside art gallery and museum - The Lightbox - hosts exhibitions of world-famous sculpture, paintings and installations, as well as comedy nights and arts workshops for all ages.
-While Celebrate Woking’s calendar of cultural and community events includes flagship festivals Party in the Park and Woking Food and Drink Festival, each attracting 10,000+ visitors.
-Woking also hosts annual celebrations for Chinese New Year, Pride in Surrey, Woking Literary Festival, Diwali, and the hugely popular Christmas Lights Extravaganza.
+While Celebrate Woking’s calendar of cultural and community events includes a wide variety of events to suit everyone.
+Woking hosts annual celebrations for Chinese New Year, Pride in Surrey, Woking Literary Festival, Diwali, and the hugely popular Christmas Lights Extravaganza.